 The way we move around our towns and cities plays a significant role in reducing carbon emissions, improving air quality and achieving better health.

 Walking is the cheapest, greenest, healthiest transport there is, and it brings physical and mental health benefits.
 Everyone should be able to choose an active, healthy and stress-free life without a car.
-A walking nation means progress for everyone.
+And our streets should be open and accessible to all.

-Through simple choices like prioritising walking we can achieve a cleaner future for people, places and our planet.
+By prioritising walking decision makers can achieve a cleaner future for people, places and our planet.
+But we need your help to make our voice heard.
+Together we can help create a better walking environment for all.
 Join our movement for change.
-Become a Living Streets member.
+Become a Living Streets member today.

 Zebra crossings.
 Urban speed limits.
 The driving test.
 These major achievements wouldn’t have happened without Living Streets members.
 We need more members now to make an even bigger change.
 Walk with us!

 £1 invested in our schools work delivers £5 in health, air quality, carbon and traffic reduction benefits.

 In 2019 the Scottish Government banned pavement parking across the country, after a long campaign from Living Streets Scotland.
 Scotland is the first place in the UK outside London to tackle the issue pavement parking, helping to make pavements safe and accessible for all users.
 We are now working to ensure the ban is enacted as soon as possible.

 After work from London Living Streets Local Group a programme of wait time reviews was undertaken by Transport for London at all signalised crossings in London.
 Now pedestrians are given more priority at crossings across the capital.

 Living Streets Cymru was a key part of the Welsh Government task force group that made recommendations for a default 20mph speed limit for residential roads in Wales.
 As a result, eight locations in Wales are trailing default 20mph roads ahead of government plans for a national roll out in 2023.